aws-samples/shopfloor-connectivity/docs/README.md

 - A [**source**](./core/source-configuration.md) defines from which protocol adapter the data is read and defines the
 - [**channels**](./core/target-configuration.md), which represent the
   actual values in a protocol agnostic way.
-A schedulecan read from multiple sources which can read from different protocol adapters.
+A schedule can read from multiple sources which can read from different protocol adapters.

 - A [**channel**](./core/target-configuration.md) defines the protocol specific details, like node id's, addresses etc., which are used by the adapter to